 - Short-Term: by 2025

 - Mid-Term: by 2030

-- Long-Term: by 2040
+- ▶ Long-Term: by 2040

 The costs associated with these capital investments provided in the Funding Strategy section.
-Timelines on projects may be expedited depending on funding opportunities.

 TRANSIT VEHICLE PROCUREMENT

 Table 35 summarizes the transit vehicle procurement schedule that would support existing and new CET services, including the purchase of new vehicles and replacing old ones.
 The number of vehicles projected to be needed by timeframe are detailed by service type and ODOT vehicle categories (detailed in Capital Plan Memo).